cdmama/learn-programming/python/beginner.md

 Know of a resource that you think should be here?
 Open a pull request or send me a message!

 Need advice or someone to walk you through things?
 My Discord server, **[Coding Mama's House](https://discord.gg/ka6buVd)**, welcomes you!
-Ask away in the *#help-please* channel.
 See you there!